quicwg/ops-drafts/draft-ietf-quic-applicability.md

 {{Trammell16}} and five {{Swett16}} percent of networks simply block UDP traffic.
 All applications running on top of QUIC must therefore either be prepared to accept connectivity failure on such networks, or be engineered to fall back to some other transport protocol.

-This fallback SHOULD provide TLS 1.3 or equivalent cryptographic protection, if available, in order to keep fallback from being exploited as a downgrade attack.
 In the case of HTTP, this fallback is TLS 1.3 over TCP.

+An application that implements fallback needs to consider the security consequences.
+A fallback to TCP and TLS 1.3 exposes control information to modification and manipulation in the network.
+Further downgrades to older TLS versions might result in significantly weaker cryptographic protection.
+For example, the results of protocol negotiation {{?ALPN=RFC7301}} only have confidentiality protection if TLS 1.3 is used.

 These applications must operate, perhaps with impaired functionality, in the absence of features provided by QUIC not present in the fallback protocol.
 For